KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 Replace the original Bgm.pck with the one created by the script.

 # Examples
-A example music pack I made using this script can be found at: https://mega.nz/#F!6HhVSQgL!LOMuvu9xNF5OU9EjNP7Jmw
+A example music pack I made using this script can be found at: https://mega.nz/#F!6HhVSQgL!LOMuvu9xNF5OU9EjNP7Jmw OR https://drive.google.com/drive/folders/11t02L8Lfg7jC787Ls1a0pjxe2NsaesBO?usp=sharing

 There are also replacements for the videos there where I used ffmpeg to replace the music, as described below.